GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 hour

 **Effect**: You draw upon the power of the wild.
-Your oralfactory senses (if you have any) are empowered, granting a bonus to all [Prcp] checks using sense of smell equal to the spell's tier.
+Your olfactory senses (if you have any) are empowered, granting a bonus to all [Prcp] checks using sense of smell equal to the spell's tier.
 Additionally, if you can perceive a fey or sylvan creature with two or more senses, you know its creature type.
 Furthermore, while the spell is in effect, all magical forms of inebriation inflicted against you is halved and you have a bonus to saves against the magical abilities and spells of fey creatures equal the spell's tier.

 If the spell check was a critical success  you may choose to have it empower a different of the five basic senses instead.